-Corpora te Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
-We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are:5 PRINCIP PLE 7 - RECOGNISE AND MANAGE RISK 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework. and we have disclosed a copy of the charter of the committee at: www.alararesources.com/corporate-governance and the information referred to in paragraphs (4) and (5) at: (4) in sections 4.1 and 7.1 of our Corporate Governance Statement and in our Annual Report to Shareholders (5) in our Annual Report to Shareholders and we have disclosed the fact that we do not have a risk committee or committees that satisfy (a) and the processes we employ for overseeing our risk management framework at: The Company has an Audit and Risk Committee; however it does not meet all the requirements of the Corporate Governance Principles.
-The extent to which it meets those requirements is disclosed in sections 7.1 and 7.2 of our Corporate Governance Statement. set out in our Corporate Governance Statement 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place. and we have disclosed whether a review of the entity's risk management framework was undertaken during the reporting period at: Sections 7.1 and 7.2 of our Corporate Governance Statement □ set out in our Corporate Governance Statement
+Corpora ate Governance Council recommendation vernance Council recommendation Where a box below is crossed, we have followed the recommendation in full for the whole of the period above.
+We have disclosed this in our Corporate Governance Statement: PRINCI PLE 7 - RECOGNISE AND MANAGE RISK 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework. and we have disclosed a copy of the charter of the committee at: www.alararesources.com/corporate-governance and the information referred to in paragraphs (4) and (5) at: (4) in sections 4.1 and 7.1 of our Corporate Governance Statement and in our Annual Report to Shareholders (5) in our Annual Report to Shareholders and we have disclosed the fact that we do not have a risk committee or committees that satisfy (a) and the processes we employ for overseeing our risk management framework at: The Company has an Audit and Risk Committee; however it does not meet all the requirements of the Corporate Governance Principles.
+The extent to which it meets those requirements is disclosed in sections 7.1 and 7.2 of our Corporate Governance Statement.
+Set out in our Corporate Governance Statement 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place. and we have disclosed whether a review of the entity's risk management framework was undertaken during the reporting period at: Sections 7.1 and 7.2 of our Corporate Governance Statement □ set out in our Corporate Governance Statement